Sports Knee Injuries

 Article by John Miller & Erin Runge

-Sports knee injuries can involve sudden ligament or meniscus damage, or slower overload problems that build during training.
-This page sits within our broader sports injuries cluster and links closely with our knee pain pages, helping you move from symptom recognition to diagnosis, rehabilitation, and return-to-sport planning.
+Sports knee injuries can involve a sudden ligament or meniscus injury.
+They can also build slowly from repeated training load.
+This page connects our broader sports injuries hub with our knee pain cluster.
+It helps you move from symptoms to assessment, rehab, and return-to-sport planning.

-A sports knee injury usually affects the ligaments, meniscus, cartilage, tendon, or surrounding soft tissues after twisting, landing, tackling, sprinting, or repeated training load.
-Common examples include ACL injury, MCL sprain, meniscus tear, runner’s knee, and patellar tendon pain.
+A sports knee injury may affect the ligaments, meniscus, cartilage, tendon, kneecap joint, or nearby soft tissues.
+Common examples include ACL injury, MCL sprain, meniscus tear, runner’s knee, and patellar tendinopathy.

 Common signs of a more significant sports knee injury